kljude/kljude/README.md

 - 👯 I’m looking to collaborate on any interesting security topics, esp those related to AI
 - 🤔 I’m looking for help with understanding AI
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am neurodiverse.
-Security is my special interest.
+- ⚡ Fun fact: Like most techies, I have no truly interesting facts.
+Sorry :)